Two-term silting and $\tau$-cluster morphism categories: Notation and preliminaries

-The t-exact subcategories of $\d$ are precisely those on which we can induce a t-structure $(\d^{\leq 0}\cap~\s,\d^{> 0}\cap~\s)$ such that the inclusion functor $\s\to \d$ is t-exact \cite[p.~38]{BBD82}.
-The heart of the induced t-structure is $\d^0\cap \s$, and the cohomological functor $\s\to\s^0$ is naturally isomorphic to the restriction of $H^0\colon \d \to \d^0$.
+The t-exact subcategories of $\d$ are precisely those on which we can induce a t-structure $(\d^{\leq 0}\cap~\s,\d^{> 0}\cap~\s)$ such that the inclusion functor $\s\to \d$ is t-exact \cite[{§1.3.19}]{BBD82}.
+The heart of the induced t-structure is {$\s^0\defeq \d^0\cap \s$}, and the cohomological functor $\s\to\s^0$ is naturally isomorphic to the restriction of ${\sigma}^0\colon \d \to \d^0$.

-We include the following well-known result to emphasise that t-exactness induces exactness. \begin{proposition}[{\cite[Proposition~1.3.17]{BBD82}}] Let $F\colon \U \to \d$ be a t-exact functor.
+We include the following well-known result to emphasise that t-exact {functors} induce {exact functor of hearts}. \begin{proposition}[{\cite[Proposition~1.3.17]{BBD82}}] Let $F\colon \U \to \d$ be a t-exact functor.
 Then the composite functor

-is an exact functor between abelian categories.
+is an exact functor of abelian categories.
 In particular, if $\s$ is a t-exact subcategory of $\d$, then $\s^0$ is an exact abelian subcategory of $\d^0$. \end{proposition}

-An exact abelian subcategory is often called a \textit{wide subcategory} (or a \textit{weak Serre subcategory}).
-Equivalently, it is a subcategory which is closed under kernels, cokernels and extensions.
-In particular, it is closed under direct summands.
+The subcategory $\d^0=\d^{\leq 0}\cap \d^{>0}$ is an intersection of extension-closed subcategories. {If} $\s$ is a triangulated subcategory of $\d$, the intersection $\d^0\cap \s$ is extension-closed in {the triangulated category $\d$.
+It now follows from \Cref{prop:BBD2.136}\eqref{prop:BBD2.1362} that $\s^0= \d^0\cap \s$ is extension-closed in {the abelian category} $\d^0$}. {An extension-closed} exact abelian subcategory is often called a \textit{wide subcategory} (or a \textit{weak Serre subcategory}).
+Equivalently, it is a subcategory which is closed under kernels, cokernels and extensions. {In particular, every idempotent endomorphism admits a kernel, which is to say that the wide subcategory in question is idempotent complete.
+It follows that wide subcategories are closed under taking direct summands.}

 \begin{lemma} Let $\d$ be a triangulated category equipped with a bounded t-structure $(\d^{\leq 0},\d^{>0})$, and let $\s$ be a t-exact subcategory of $\d$.
 Then $\s$ is thick. \end{lemma} \begin{proof} It is to be shown that $\s$ is closed under direct summands.
 Let $X,Y\in \d$ be such that $X\oplus Y\in \s$.
-Since $(\d^{\leq 0},\d^{>0})$ is bounded, only finitely many integers $i$ are such that $H^i(X\oplus Y)$ is non-zero.
+Since $(\d^{\leq 0},\d^{>0})$ is bounded, only finitely many integers $i$ are such that ${\sigma}^{i}(X\oplus Y)$ is non-zero.
 We proceed by induction on the number $d$ of such integers $i$.

 The case $d=0$ concerns only zero objects, and is therefore trivial to establish.
 If $d=1$, we have that $X\oplus Y\in \s^i$ for some $i$.
-As $\s^i$ is equivalent to $\s^0$, we may assume without loss of generality that $i=0$.
-Since $\s^0$ is a wide subcategory of $\d^0$, it follows that the direct summand $X$ of $X\oplus Y$ is in $\s^0$, as desired.
+Since $\s^i$ is equivalent to $\s^0$, we may assume without loss of generality that $i=0$. {Having remarked above that wide subcategories are idempotent complete,} it follows that the direct summand $X$ of $X\oplus Y$ is in {the wide subcategory} $\s^0$, as desired.